ChroniclerCherry/stardew-valley-mods/CustomCraftingStations/docs/README.md

 \* You can specify both if you wish to attach the station to both a bigcraftable and tiledata.

-\** Both crafting and cooking recipes can be added to the same menu
+\** You should specify one or the other, not both.

 BigCraftables can be vanilla, but most likely you'll want to add custom ones.
-Those along with custom recipes will likely be handled with Json Assets.

 For Tiledata, they should be an `Action` tile on the `Buildings` layer with a format of `CraftingStation <StationName>` with StationName being what was put into the `TileData` field of the content.json